Table of Contents

 3. Ginkgo Biloba

-Ginkgo biloba is an herbal supplement that is one of the first species of trees – the Ginkgo Biloba tree.
+Ginkgo biloba is a type of herbal supplement.
+It comes from one of the first kinds of trees, known as the Ginkgo Biloba tree.

 4. Inflamed Ginseng